cloudevents/spec/spec.md

    on a particular subject.

-   Frameworks are most interested in semantic metadata commonality across the platforms they abstract.
+   Frameworks are most interested in semantic metadata commonality across the platforms they abstract, so that similar activities can be handled uniformly.

    For a sports application, a developer using the framework might be interested in all events from today's game (subject) of a team in a